kyan/kyan-jukebox-js/README.md

 The backend also uses the Spotify API directly for some tasks.
 If you need this you will need to copy the `SPOTIFY_ID` and `SPOTIFY_SECRET` vars from the `.env.example` file to `.env` and [update the creds to your own](https://developer.spotify.com/dashboard/applications).

+In production we are posting currently playing track information to an endpoint defined by the `NOW_PLAYING_URL`, you can optionally set this in development (e.g. to test against [kyan.rocks](https://github.com/kyan/kyan-rocks).
+But you can also leave it blank.)

 ### Running the app

 From there, you can run everything in `Docker`.
 From the root of the repo, you just need to run: